Gathering accurate spatial data underground poses many challenges, including inaccessibility, cost and risk to worker safety.

 Pre- and post-construction subsidence surveys

 The presence of old mine workings or voids underlying residential and commercial properties, transportation, and infrastructure facilities can cause differential settlement, sinkholes or even catastrophic collapse.

 While historic mine maps can help determine the geometry of voids, their depth, and the nature of overlying strata, they do not help identify the results of retreat mining, pillar theft, spontaneous collapse or other subterranean movements.

-Engineering solutions can be put into place to counter problems caused by old underground workings, but designing these solutions requires a complete picture of the situation underground.
+Engineering solutions can be put into place to counter problems caused by old underground workings, but designing these solutions requires a complete visual representation of the situation underground.
 By deploying C-ALS into these otherwise inaccessible areas, the required data can be collected and the area comprehensively mapped.

-Many different construction and geotechnical projects may need to identify, measure and map voids below the project site.
-Where such voids cannot be accessed easily or safely, technologies such as ground-penetrating radar may be used to detect the void, but results can be limited by depth and geology, and can be difficult to interpret.
-C-ALS is ideal for such applications.
+Construction and geotechnical projects often need to identify, measure and map voids below the project site.
+Where such voids cannot be accessed easily or safely, technologies such as ground-penetrating radar (GPR) may be used to detect the void, but results can be limited by depth and geology, and can be difficult to interpret.
+The borehole-deployable C-ALS, however, is ideal for applications where a void is concealed.

-After locating the approximate position and extent of the void / cavity from GPR or previously held data, a borehole is drilled into the void or cavity and the C-ALS is deployed via the borehole or other small access point.
-Once in the void the laser head opens out and rotates to measure the 3D shape of the complete void.
-The scan data can then be analysed visually via the Cavity Profiler ‑ C-ALS software, measurements and a volume calculated, all while still on site.
+After locating the approximate position and extent of the void from GPR or previously held data, a borehole is drilled into the void or cavity and the C-ALS is deployed via the borehole or other small access point.
+Once in the void, the laser head opens out and rotates to measure the 3D shape of the complete void.
+The scan data can then be analysed visually via the Cavity Profiler ‑ C-ALS software, with measurements and volume calculated while still in the field.